minimum2106/cv-comparator/README.md

 3. **Dynamic Step Execution**

    - Executes each step using specialized tools from the Tool Store
+      - Incorporating the results of the dependent step into the prompt.
+(For example, to analyze a job brief, it should incoporate the result of load txt file step to get the content of the file)
+      - Selecting the appropriate tool from the Tool Store based on the task description.
    - Falls back to LLM reasoning when tools are unavailable
    - Implements failure recovery with step replanning and retry mechanisms